promisegrid/grid-poc/x/sim1/README.md

   - Response protocol:
     bafkreieq5jui4j25l3wpyw54my6fzdtcssgxhtd7wvb5klqnbawtgta5iu
 - The kernel automatically reconnects if a TCP connection drops.
+- Agents are started by the kernel after being registered via the AddAgent() method.
 - Press Ctrl+C in any terminal to gracefully shut down the node.